-Failure to complete the thesis by the final deadline will result with the "I" for LSHV-982/LSHV 7994to be changed to an "F" grade.
+Failure to complete the thesis by the final deadline will result in the Incomplete for LSHV 982/LSHV 7994 being changed to an F grade.
 This failure to complete the thesis will be confirmed in writing by the thesis mentor.
 The student's degree candidacy will be automatically terminated.

-- The Master of Arts in Liberal Studies degree is comprised of 30 credits. - Students must successfully defend a thesis in order to be eligible for graduation. - Students must maintain a minimum cumulative GPA of 3.000 (solid "B") to remain in good academic standing and to be eligible for graduation. - The MALS degree must be completed within seven years of beginning the program.
+- The Master of Arts in Liberal Studies degree is comprised of 30 credits. - Students must successfully defend a thesis in order to be eligible for graduation. - Students must maintain a minimum cumulative GPA of 3.000 to remain in good academic standing and to be eligible for graduation. - The MALS degree must be completed within seven years of beginning the program.